JackDougherty/jack-site/_pages/dataviz/index.md

   - Create choropleth map with Datawrapper (which recently simplified steps to input data, and I have not yet updated the HODV chapter, but it's easier now).
   - Challenge (updated): create a meaningful choropleth map of any data column in this [CT census tracts Google Sheet](https://docs.google.com/spreadsheets/d/15pVeZE3ZJwctkFapPH34SBb5d4Ry_ji4QWWow9eOxt8/edit#gid=874524571) that I downloaded from [American Community Survey 2015-19 in Social Explorer](https://www.socialexplorer.com/tables/ACS2019_5yr/R12920651).
     - Hint 1: [CT census tract boundaries for 2010 and 2020 are different](https://www.ctdata.org/blog/2020-census-geography-connecticut).
 If using 2010s data (such as ACS 2015-19), in Datawrapper choropleth map, select USA > Connecticut > Census Tracts (2010).
-    - Hint 2: In Datawrapper, the TRACTCODE column does not match the GeoFIPS column in the Google Sheet, so you need to convert the latter with a spreadsheet function.
+    - Hint 2: In Datawrapper, the TRACTCODE column does not match the GeoFIPS column in the Google Sheet, so you need to convert the latter with a spreadsheet function, and remove the first character.
+See how in new HODV chapter <https://handsondataviz.org/numbers-to-text.html>

 ### Tues 12 Oct
 - No class (Trinity Day) and no quiz this week.